Red-tailed Hawk Mating, Nesting, Feeding and Breeding Habits

 The Red-tailed hawk's courtship begins in late winter to early spring.
 During this time, the male red-tailed hawk will perform a courtship display to attract a female mate.

-The male will fly high in the air and then dive rapidly, often spiraling and performing other acrobatic maneuvers to impress the female.
+The male's courtship ritual begins with him flying high in the air and then diving rapidly, often spiraling and performing other acrobatic maneuvers to impress the female.

-The male will also bring the female gifts of food, such as small mammals or birds, to further court her.
+The male will also bring the female gifts of food, such as small mammals or birds, as partof the rituals to court her.

 Once a pair has formed, they will engage in mutual preening and vocalizations to strengthen their bond.